AsmaaHouar/Site_wp_GEE_Tlemcen/wp-content/plugins/fluentform/readme.txt

 = Do you have a public roadmap? =

-Yes, Please check our <a href="https://trello.com/b/FaDlAD9B/public-roadmap-wp-fluent-forms">public roadmap in trello</a>
+Yes, Please check our <a href="https://trello.com/b/FaDlAD9B/public-roadmap-wp-fluent-forms">public road map in Trello</a>

 == Screenshots ==